Driver Assistance Systems: From ABS To Self-Driving CarsUpdated Dec. 25, 2020

 Active Yaw Control (AYC)

-Yaw control systems are designed to stop a vehicle spinning around its vertical axis (an imaginary line passing directly down toward the road through the center of the vehicle) caused by oversteering or understeering.
-An active yaw control system (AYC) makes automatic adjustments to braking and acceleration in individual wheels, based on sensor information regarding wheel speed, steering angle, torque and yaw rate, to prevent the car spinning out of control.
+Yaw control systems are designed to stop a vehicle from spinning around its vertical axis (an imaginary line passing directly down toward the road through the center of the vehicle) caused by oversteering or understeering.
+An active yaw control system (AYC) makes automatic adjustments to braking and acceleration in individual wheels, based on sensor information regarding wheel speed, steering angle, torque and yaw rate, to prevent the car from spinning out of control.

 Suspension control systems (also known as electronically controlled suspension) provide a safer and more comfortable driving experience, by adapting the “give” in the car’s suspension to suit the current driving environment.
 On a high-speed, well-surfaced roadway, the suspension control system would minimize suspension to let the vehicle hug the surface of the road.
 On a bumpy dirt track, the electronically controlled suspension would adapt to provide a smoother ride.
 In most cars with suspension control systems, drivers have the option to turn off automated suspension control and make adjustments manually.